raftAtGit/Chainvayler/README.md

 Now, add as many books as you want to your library, they will be _automagically_ persisted and replicated to other JVMs.
 Kill your program any time, when you restart it, the previously added books will be in your library.

 Note, the call to _Chainvayler.create(..)_ is only required for the _root_ of object graph.
-All other objects are created in regular ways, either with the _new_ oprerator or via factories, builders whatever.
+All other objects are created in regular ways, either with the _new_ operator or via factories, builders whatever.
 As it is, _Chainvayler_ is quite flexible, other objects may be other instances of _root_ class, subclasses/superclasses of it, or instances of a completely different class hierarchy.

 `@Chained` annotation marks the classes which will be managed by _Chainvayler_ and `@Modification` annotation marks the methods in _chained_ classes which modifies the data (class variables).